Alph420/Mareu/README.md

-Mareu application dédiée a listé ses reunion et à a en cree;
+Mareu application dédiée a listé ses réunions et à a en crée ;

 For open this project on Android Studio: